How Much Are SSDI Benefits in 2026? Social Security Disability Calculator

 • state or local government retirement benefits based on disability.

-Most years, your monthly SSDI payment will go up, thanks to Social Security's annual cost of living adjustment (COLA).
+Most years, your monthly SSDI payment will go up, thanks to Social Security's annual cost-of-living adjustment (COLA).
 You can find the annual COLA here.

 If you have low income, a Medicare Savings Program can pay your Part B premium.